Wilson takes on Investorfirst to form 'powerhouse'

 MID-TIER broker Wilson HTM is to take on Investorfirst's adviser and analyst team in return for access to Investorfirst's HUB24 portfolio management software platform.

-The deal, which involves no cash down on either side, is expected to result in about a dozen Investorfirst employees, led by veteran broker Hugh Robertson and bringing in revenue of about $4 million a year, transferring to Wilson.
+The deal, which involves no cash on either side, is expected to see about a dozen Investorfirst employees, led by veteran broker Hugh Robertson and bringing in revenue of about $4 million a year, transfer to Wilson.

 In return, Wilson has agreed to progressively move much of the $1.4 billion it manages on behalf of rich clients to HUB24.

-Wilson managing director Andrew Coppin said the arrangement would sharpen the broker's focus on small and mid-cap companies, bringing the number of companies under research coverage to 120.
+Wilson's managing director, Andrew Coppin, said the arrangement would sharpen the broker's focus on small and mid-cap companies, bringing the number of companies under research coverage to 120.

-"It's not a space that's actually owned by anybody at the moment - our opportunity is to make Wilson HTM the company in this space," Mr Coppin said.
+"It's not a space that's actually owned by anybody at the moment - our opportunity is to make Wilson HTM the company in this space."

 Under the deal, Wilson has agreed to transfer at least $200 million over two years of funds under management from its antiquated in-house platform to HUB24.